 The discount that is provided to you by the council will often be used by mortgage lenders as your deposit.
 In some cases though, a lender may require you to put down a deposit of your own in addition to the discount.
 This occurs often in cases where customers may have been struggling with credit problems.
 Our trusted and experienced Mortgage advisors in Halifax are here to answer your right to buy deposit questions.

 A dedicated mortgage advisor in Halifax will carry out a Fact Find to work out what your personal needs are prior to recommending the most suitable mortgage for you.
 In order to get an Agreement in Principle, you’ll be required to have a credit check.
 Once you have provided all the relevant documentation and a valuation of the property has been undertaken, you can be formally issued a mortgage offer.

-Your free mortgage consultation in Halifax with an advisor will last for roughly around one hour.
+Your free mortgage consultation in Halifax with an advisor will last for roughly around 30 mins.
 Once this has been undertaken, they will then recommend a mortgage for you.
 You’re under no obligation to accept this and have the freedom to walk away still, should you feel that’s the better option.